ASXGXR/coding-portfolio/README.md

 # Coding Portfolio

 Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills.
-This repository displays my creative endeavors, coded using HTML, JavaScript, and CSS to ensure a sleek design and complementary features.
+This repository showcases my creative projects, crafted with HTML, JavaScript, and CSS for a polished design and harmonious functionality.

 ## Features